This recipe for gluten-free pumpkin gnocchi contains affiliate links. Please see my disclosures here. This post has been updated.

 (5) Next, you’ll want to bring a large pot of water to a boil, then add about half of the gnocchi.
 After about one minute, the gnocchi will begin to float to the top.
 Use your slotted spoon to transfer the floating gnocchi to a clean bowl.
 Repeat until all gnocchi have been cooked in the boiling water.

-(6) Now you’ll want to brown the gnocchi a bit to give them shape and color.
+(6) Now, you’ll want to brown the gnocchi a bit to give them shape and color.
 Melt some butter in a large non-stick pan, then add the gnocchi to the pan and cook, undisturbed, for about two minutes.
 This will sear one side of the gnocchi well.
 Mix the gnocchi gently and continue cooking until the gnocchi browns on all sides.
-Just look at these gorgeously browned gnocchi:
+Just look at this gorgeously browned gnocchi:

 (8) Add butter to the pan, along with garlic and sage.
 Then add chicken broth, a flour-water slurry and a pinch of Kosher salt.
 Whisk everything together until the sauce thickens.